Coffee and Colombian street eats come to Saco

 Located behind Rapid Rays, off Main Street, this sorely missing downtown cafe could be the jolt this town needs to regain its pulse.
 There’s Dunkin’ Donuts and Starbucks on heavily trafficked U.S. Route 1 and the beloved, but cramped Fernleaf Bakery, still Saco’s coffee scene has been slow to ignite.

 Now a Colombian espresso machine, resembling a retro copper rocket ship, is whirring, whizzing and steaming its way to life.
-Severing a Colombian house roast, crafted by Biddeford-based Maine Coast Roast, espresso drinks and hot chocolate, Quiero Cafe promises to delivers the goods.
+Serving a Colombian house roast, crafted by Biddeford-based Maine Coast Roast, espresso drinks and hot chocolate, Quiero Cafe promises to delivers the goods.

 The space (last home to an Italian bakery that went bust) sat vacant season after sad season.